marcc1875/Web-Programming/README.md

 I have moved the embedded html into an external javaScript file and added the line of code in the script tags to link this, to make the code neater and less cluttered.

+# Version 5 - index.html

+I have added the <style> line to download the jQuery library for the javaScript on my webpage

 # Initial Commit - styles.css

 I have commited an external css sheet that will link with index.html to apply and edit the style of the website